AryanSinghThakur04/django-hr-dashboard/README.md

 source venv/bin/activate

 4. Install Dependencies

 pip install -r requirements.txt

 5. Apply Database Migrations

-This will create the necessary tables in your database based on the models.
+This command creates the database tables based on the models.

-python manage.py makemigrations hr_analytics
 python manage.py migrate

-7. Create a Superuser
+6. Create a Superuser

-This account will be used to access the Django Admin interface.
-Follow the prompts to create a username and password.
+This account will be used to log in to the application and the admin panel.

 python manage.py createsuperuser

+(Follow the prompts to create a username and password.)

-8. Populate the Database with Sample Data
+7. Populate the Database with Sample Data

-Run the custom management command to fill the database with 150 employees (100 active, 50 inactive for model training).
+This custom command fills the database with sample employees, including historical data for the attrition model.

 python manage.py populate_data

-9. Run the Development Server
+8. Run the Development Server

 python manage.py runserver

-- The HR Dashboard will be available at http://127.0.0.1:8000/
+The application will now be running at http://127.0.0.1:8000/.
+You will be redirected to the login page.
+Use the superuser credentials you created in Step 6 to log in.

-- The Admin Panel will be available at http://127.0.0.1:8000/admin/
+The admin panel is available at http://127.0.0.1:8000/admin/.

-How the Attrition Model Works:

-The predictive model is a key feature of this project.

-The populate_data command generates a dataset with both active and inactive (terminated) employees.
-This historical data serves as the training ground.

-In views.py, a LogisticRegression model from Scikit-learn is trained on this dataset.
-It learns the patterns associated with employees who have left, based on features like tenure, salary, and performance score.

-The trained model is then used to predict the probability of attrition for all current active employees.

-Employees with a predicted probability of leaving greater than 50% are flagged as "high risk," and the total count is displayed on the dashboard.

 # New terminal run commands:-